Red Bull X-Alps 2025: How to watch and follow

 Live Tracking

 The official race live tracking in 3D.
-This is amazing when it is working well but can be frustrating to use when it gets overloaded or at the start.
+This is good when it is working well and suits being viewed on a laptop or large screen.
+However, it can be frustrating to use when it gets overloaded or when viewed on a smartphone.

 Instagram